 What’s in your Lunch Box today?
-Runny dal, a parched sandwich or perhaps chewy prawns?
-Well, that’s the story of most dishes packed into Indian lunch boxes.
+Runny dal, a parched roti or perhaps chewy prawns?
+Well, that’s the story of most dishes packed into normal Indian lunch boxes.
 A lunch box is packed with the best of intentions but when the time comes to open the lunch box, it never lives up to its promise.
 Thankfully there are a number of ways you can avert this lunch-time disaster.

 Identify problem foods

-There’s a long list of dishes that do not taste all that great when packed in a lunch box.
+There’s a long list of dishes that do not taste all that great when packed in a lunchbox.
 But what if these dishes are the ones that we cook and consume on a day-to-day basis?
 Worry not.
 Cooking for a lunch box is an art but it can easily be mastered.With some easy recipe adaptations and smart thinking, you could make your afternoon mealtime all the more delicious.
 Here are a few super lunch box ideas that you can use.

 Rice & everything nice

 Pack some rice with rajma, kadhi, aviyal or a rich meat curry, anything that is not too runny and has a bite to it.
 Keep in mind that you must add extra gravy as rice absorbs the curry and has a tendency to dry up.
 You could also consider having chunks of veggies dunked in dal along with rice.
 Popular tiffin box ideas like lemon rice, sambar rice, curd rice and coconut rice also work well.
 Not to forget the delicious biryani and its equally delectable cousins, all packed in a smart srt lunchbox, one that will keep them warm and fresh.